 Gray Ghost, Organ Pipe, Pitayo de Octubre (of October), Pitaya

 Stenocereus pruinosus (Otto ex Pfeiff.)
-Buxb. is the correct and accepted scientific name for this cactus.
+Buxb. is the accepted scientific name for this cactus.
 It was described by this name by Franz Buxbaum in Botanische Studien in 1961.
 It was first named and described as Echinocactus pruinosus by Christoph Friedrich Otto and Louis (Ludwig) Karl George Pfeiffer in Enumeratio Diagnostica Cactearum in 1837.